 "DSS provides an accessible university experience through collaboration with UAB partners.
-These partnerships create a campus where individuals with disabilities have equal access to programs,
+These partnerships create a campus where individuals with disabilities have equal access to programs, activities, and opportunities by identifying and removing barriers, providing individualized services, and facilitating accommodations."

 "DSS serves as the university-appointed office charged with providing institution-wide advisement, consultation, and training on disability-related topics which include legal and regulatory compliance, universal design, and disability scholarship."